NXPHoverGames/GitBook-NXPCup/mr-buggy3-developer-guide/mr-buggy3-build-guide/step-11-wiring-the-buggy3.md

 ## Note regarding Buggy 3 Battery

+{% hint style="warning" %} Do not use a LiPo battery larger than 2S.
+Internal testing has reported issues using larger battery voltages than 7.2V in a 2S battery. {% endhint %}

 The Buggy3 can use a 2S in the range of 1000 - 5000mAh.
 Carefully check which ones will fit in the space available. \
 \
 The battery should have an XT60 plug end and not the T or DEANS style end.\